phein/CIRQ-Example-Index/README.md

-This repository contains examples of Pythoh, CIRQ, and OpenFermion-CIRQ scripts for educational pruposes.
+This repository contains examples of Python, CIRQ, and OpenFermion-CIRQ scripts for educational pruposes.